Viacom, the owner of popular cable channels such as MTV, Comedy Central and Nickelodeon has lost its copyright court battle with Google and YouTube.

-The Viacom lawsuit attempted to collect more than $1 billion in damages from Google for alleged copyright infringements during YouTube first two years.
-But U.S. District Judge Louis Stanton in New York dismissed the claims and sided with Google.
+The Viacom lawsuit attempted to collect more than $1 billion in damages from Google for alleged copyright infringements during YouTube’s first two years.
+However, U.S. District Judge Louis Stanton in New York dismissed the claims and sided with Google.

-Google used a twelve year old law that protects Internet services from copyright claims as long as the material is immediatley removed.
-Which Google did when notified of the violations by Viacom.
+Google used a twelve-year-old law that protects Internet services from copyright claims as long as the material is immediately removed.
+Google complied with this requirement when notified of the violations by Viacom.

 “Without this decision, user-generated content would dry up and the Internet would cease to be a participatory medium,” said David Sohn, a lawyer for the Center for Democracy & Technology.